Castaic High School: History

 On March 28, 2018, the William S. Hart Union High School District named Melanie Hagman as the first principal of Castaic High School, its newest campus.

-The district announced on October 10, 2018 that the school's new mascot would be the coyote and the colors would be charcoal gray, white, and burnt orange.
+The district announced on October 10, 2018 that the school's new mascot would be the coyote and the colors would be charcoal gray, white, and texas orange.
 Input was solicited from community stakeholders, including students from Castaic Middle School who would attend CHS.

 Castaic High School opened its doors on August 13, 2019, to a freshman class of 325 students.
 The school has a capacity of 2,600.

 On July 18, 2022, Superintendent Mike Kuhlman announced that Vince Ferry, former principal of Rio Norte Junior High School and Saugus High School, would be taking over as principal.

+On February 20, 2025, the Hart District announced that Ben Wobrock, former assistant principal of Rancho Pico Junior High School and West Ranch High School, would be taking over as principal, effective immediately.

 Academics

 The Castaic High School campus hosts the iCAN Academy at Castaic High School, a middle college program operated by the Hart District in partnership with College of the Canyons (COC).
 The program consists of a rigorous curriculum that allows students to earn college credit all four years of high school.
 Unlike the district's other such program, Academy of the Canyons on the COC campus, iCAN students may participate in a full range of extracurricular activities including interscholastic athletics.